BaharehViani/telegram-reminder-bot/README.md

 # telegram-reminder-bot

-🤖 "Yadet Nare" is a smart reminder assistant that helps you never forget a thing!
+🤖 "Yadet Nare" is a persian reminder assistant that helps you never forget a thing!

 With this bot you can:
 ✅ Set daily, weekly or monthly reminders